CJL1nk/Programming-for-Beginners/README.md

 * Loops are also very similar to how they work in Python, however for loops have slightly different syntax.
 * Default arrays in C++ must have a declared size.
 The total number of items in the array cannot exceed this size, and our program will crash if it does.
 This problem is fixed with **vectors**, which are arrays with practically infinite size but we'll take a look at those once we move into more advanced C++.
 * Instead of using print() like in Python, we use cout, the C++ standard output stream which lets us easily concatenate and output things to the console.
+* Instead of using input() like Python, we use cin instead.
 * The compiler looks at our code and translates it into machine code, or **Assembly**.
 This will produce an executable file for us to click and run.
 On the other hand, an interpreter, which is what Python uses, interprets and executes our code line by line.
 * Our computers need some way of actually storing all the numbers and letters we're seeing on screen, as well as all the instructions written in our code.
 It stores most of this in the RAM (Random Access Memory), in the form of binary or hexadecimal.
 Different data types take up different amounts of space.
 For instance by default, an integer variable takes up 32 bits, or 4 bytes, in memory.
 * Unsigned integers are integers that cannot be negative, and will roll back to 0 once they hit their size limit.
 Signed integers, on the other hand, can be negative, and will roll to it's lowest value when they hit their size limit.
 * Two's complement is the method we use to store negative numbers in binary.
 Not a super deep understanding of this is required just yet, but it's a good thing to know.

 This probably seems like a LOT to learn, and trust me, it is.
 We're entering almost a whole new world of computers here so don't expect it to be easy.
 It **WILL** be frustrating, we've all been there before.
-There will be a lot of time where you feel absolutely stuck or like nothing is making any sense and that's completely normal.
+There will be multiple times where you feel absolutely stuck or like nothing is making any sense and that's completely normal.
 Don't be afraid to step back backtrack a little if there's a concept you aren't quite understanding or seem to be too advanced.
 But please do remember, you have infinite resources on the internet and even me if you get stuck, so feel free to contact if you have any questions :)